Opinion | To prevent the next pandemic, we must find the source of covid-19. China’s stonewalling is unacceptable.

 Peter Ben Embarek, who led the joint China-WHO mission, told a Danish television interviewer that it is likely “a lab employee infected in the field while collecting samples in a bat cave” may have been at fault.
 But he said Chinese officials told him there was “no need to waste time on that.”
 The director of the WIV’s high-security virus research lab, Yuan Zhiming, assured the joint WHO mission that in all the thousands of virus samples handled there, “No infection was ever reported.”

-A serious investigation must include examination of laboratory logs, reports of experiments, accidents and personnel health records.
+A serious investigation must include examination of laboratory logs, reports of experiments and accidents, and personnel health records.
 Mr. Yuan, however, insisted that “annual external audits were conducted routinely.
 No problems had been identified.”
 This is hard to believe, especially in light of a January 2018 cable in which U.S. officials who visited the WIV described “a serious shortage of appropriately trained technicians and investigators needed to safely operate this high-containment laboratory.”

 A third route